Rockwell Automation (ROK) Q3 2017 Results - Earnings Call Transcript

 Richard Eastman - Robert W. Baird & Co., Inc.

 Blake, could you speak to the transportation vertical in the quarter, but specifically to the auto?
 And I'm curious, if we could have a growth rate on the auto and the influence geographically of auto.
-I presume, it's Mexico and U.S.
+I presume it's Mexico and U.S.

 Blake D. Moret - Rockwell Automation, Inc.

 Yeah.
-I'll make some comments and then Patrick will follow up with some additional color.
-One of the things that we're particularly proud of with auto which is over 20% in the quarter, is the diversity of where that's coming from.
+I'll make some comments, and then Patrick will follow up with some additional color.
+One of the things that we're particularly proud of with auto, which is over 20% in the quarter, is the diversity of where that's coming from.
 So powertrain is actually performing a little bit better than our expectations.
 EV, so electric vehicle around the world is a material contributor including in Asia.
 And so those are very encouraging to us.
-In terms of traditional internal combustion automotive, that's fairly well balanced around the world and it's a mix of the brand owners seeking to expand into new geographies, as well as the more frequent model changeovers that we've talked about in the past.
+In terms of traditional internal combustion automotive, that's fairly well balanced around the world, and it's a mix of the brand owners seeking to expand into new geographies, as well as the more frequent model changeovers that we've talked about in the past.
 And so that diversity has contributed significantly to our growth year-to-date.

 Patrick Goris - Rockwell Automation, Inc.

 So, Rick, Blake mentioned that auto is up over 20% year-over-year in Q3.
-Actually, we saw a double-digit growth in auto in every region except in Latin America in this quarter.
+Actually, we saw double-digit growth in auto in every region except in Latin America in this quarter.

 Richard Eastman - Robert W. Baird & Co., Inc.